Examples

 Visible

-constraint (press the icon to the right of the constraint name).
+condition (press the icon to the right of the condition name).
 In the dialog, click onMore options

 and then checkAlso apply to parent folders